ABOUT

 Appreciative Inquiry

-Appreciative Inquiry starts from a deceptively simple premise: change is more durable when it grows from strengths rather than from a diagnosis of failure.
-Rather than cataloguing what is broken, we build toward a collective vision of what is possible—engaging people as co-designers of the future rather than subjects of a fix.
+Change is more durable when it grows from strengths rather than from a diagnosis of failure.
+We start with what gives life to the system and build toward a collective vision of what is possible—engaging people as co-designers of the future rather than subjects of a fix.
 This approach makes change feel accessible and worth pursuing.
 It also builds the internal capacity to sustain what we create together.

 Self-Determination Theory

-Self-determination theory identifies three needs that, when met, produce genuine motivation at work: autonomy, competence, and relatedness.
-When these needs go unmet—through micromanagement, unclear expectations, or isolation—engagement erodes.
-We design structures and practices that satisfy these needs intrinsically, building workplaces where people are motivated by the work itself, not just the reward attached to it.
+Autonomy.
+Competence.
+Relatedness.
+When these needs are met, they produce genuine motivation at work.
+When unmet (e.g., through micromanagement, unclear expectations, isolation), engagement erodes.
+We design structures and practices that satisfy these needs intrinsically, building workplaces where people are motivated by the work, improving both their experience and the organization’s outcomes..

 Trauma-Informed Leadership

 A trauma-informed leader asks what is happening to make a person act a certain way, rather than what is wrong with them.
 They look at conditions as causes rather than blaming personal shortcomings.
-This matters because people carry their histories into work.
-What they have experienced shapes how they respond to authority, navigate conflict, and understand safety and belonging.
-The effects show up as exhaustion, disengagement, difficulty completing familiar tasks, or withdrawal from colleagues.
-This is a predictable human response to conditions beyond our control.
 Trauma-informed leadership is a powerful tool to foster accountability and resilience.
 It is relevant everywhere, in every industry, at every level.
-Our work accounts for this in how we assess, how we design, and how we support leaders.

 OUR AI PHILOSOPHY